codebounty/deployment/client/README.md

 1. In the working directory, `git remote add ec2 codebounty@app.codebounty.co:~/codebounty.git`
 2. `git push ec2 master`
-3. A new bundle of `refs/heads/master` will be automatically generated. (**NOTICE**: only changes to master branch will trigger generation and only one generation per push)
+3. A new bundle of `refs/heads/master` will be automatically generated.
+(NOTICE: only changes to master branch will trigger generation and only one generation per push)